Korrd/challenge-blue-green/readme.md

  - **Prerequisites**
  - **How does this implementation work?**
  - **Installation and swarm setup**
    - _I - Docker Installation_
    - _II - Swarm Setup_
    - _III - Services' Deployment_
-  - _IV - Proxy Setup_
  - **Control of the System**
    - Updating our app
    - Checking the health of the service
    - Determining the LIVE instance
    - Switching between LIVE and IDLE instances
-  - Stopping the swarm
+   - Draining a node
-  - Disposing of the swarm
+   - Disposing of the services
  - **Research Material**
  - **Afterthoughts**